Skip to main content

 LeakTracker.emit(emitter: const .json('leaks.json'));

-// Or with a custom emitter implementation:
+// Or with a fully custom emitter:

 LeakTracker.emit(emitter: const MyCustomEmitter());